NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Restoring PostgreSQL ###

-After [extracting the PostgreSQL archive file](RestoringArchives), if you would like to restore your entire database backup -- named * in the configuration file --:
+After [extracting the PostgreSQL archive file](#RestoringArchives), if you would like to restore your entire database backup -- named * in the configuration file -- :

     $ cd 2015-07-31_blog.babaei.net_postgres
     $ sudo -u pgsql psql -f postgres.sql postgres